alexko22/alexko22/README.md

 ## About Me 👋

-Junior Full Stack Developer at Giftogram and recent Computer Science graduate from Boston University.
-I recently wrapped up my time as a volunteer AI Specialist @ JerseySTEM.
-Interested in software engineering, artificial intelligence, and finding creative ways to use technology.
-I particuarly love finding ways to combine all three!
+Junior Full Stack Developer with experience building and maintaining web applications using modern full-stack technologies.
+Fall 2025 Computer Science graduate with experience in feature development, bug fixes, database management, and QA automation.
+Passionate about keeping up with the rapidly evolving field of AI and leveraging technology to develop creative solutions to real-world problems while continuously expanding my technical expertise.

 ### My Favorite Technologies are:
-- Languages: Python / JavaScript / TypeScript
+- Languages: PHP / Python / JavaScript / TypeScript
-- Tech Stack: React / Next.js / Django
+- Tech Stack: Laravel / Django / Next / React / Vue,
 - Databases: MySQL / PostgreSQL / MongoDB
-- Hosting: Vercel / Render / Heroku
+- General: GitHub, VS Code, Jetbrains, Microsoft Power Platform

 Take a look at some of my pinned projects below, and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/alex-olson-403aab27a/) if you’d like to collaborate or exchange ideas.
 You can also learn more about me on my personal [portfolio](https://portfolio-page-eta-three.vercel.app/)!